sisifo3/IvanAmaya.github.io/index.md

 P(x) = \frac{1}{\sqrt{2 \pi \sigma ^2}} e^{\frac{x - \mu }{2 \sigma ^2}}
 \end{equation}

-Where $$P(x)$$ is the probability of occurrence of the variable n, $\sigma$ is the Standard deviation, $\sigma$ 2 is the Variance, $\mu$ is the Mean.
+Where $P(x)$ is the probability of occurrence of the variable n, $\sigma$ is the Standard deviation, $\sigma$ 2 is the Variance, $\mu$ is the Mean.
 The method is based on the postulate that the values of the unknown parameters are those that produce a maximum probability of observing the measured data.
 Assuming that the measurements are independent of each other [2].

-##Data distribution
+Data distribution

 If we want to plot a data